GaborMatyas/senior-web-developer-knowledge-base-obsidian-/JavaScript/About Javascript and its execution/How is JavaScript Executed.md

 The `getName` function receives the returned value from the `prompt` so it is also removed from the stack.
 ![[Pasted image 20220213125030.png]]

 The `greet` function has no return value explicitly, but once the last code line is finished inside this function, it will return anyway so it is popped from the stack too.
+When Javascript sees a `return` keyword or the function is ended, it pops the function from call stack.
 ![[Pasted image 20220213125146.png]]

 The anonymous function was responsible for running our code, and since there are no other lines to work with, this is also removed from the heap an we are done.